human-centered-ai-lab/MLHI-2020/README.md

 *Note: the test set contains a third, neutral class (2).
 We will ignore this class for this assignment.*

-It is your task to create a model to predict either a negative (0) or positve (4) sentiment.
+It is your task to create a model to predict either a negative (0) or positive (4) sentiment.
 You can test your model's accuracy using a held back portion of the data - the test set.

 ### Creating the Test Set